Abhaytomar2004/ImmunizationTracker/README.md

 1. Access the API endpoints using a tool like Swagger or Postman.

  # Contributions
- Contributions to the Vaccination Management System are welcome!
+ Contributions to the ImmunizationTracker  are welcome!
 If you encounter any issues or have suggestions for improvement, please create a new issue or submit a pull request.